- Acer Aspire V15 Nitro

 - Ibanez SA260FM

-- Extremely playable, well-made instrument.
+- Extremely playable.
 Only electric I actually bought new.

 - Fender Highway 1 Stratocaster